How Email Open Tracking Quietly Took Over the Web - Slashdot

 They're right (Score:2)

 What?
-This is really old news (Score:2)
+This is really old news (Score:3)

 My email client is configured to not allow remote connections when I read an email.
 Some emails are not readable without allowing the tracking stuff, so I don't read them.
 It is as simple as that.
 So far, not one important email has been unreadable with remote access disabled.